Police

 Don't travel to Guinea to get your money back or to get revenge.
 You could be in danger.

-Piracy has been reported in the coastal waters.
+Piracy and armed robbery has been reported in the coastal waters.

 The International Maritime Bureau issues piracy reports.